DavideVi/ClusterManager/README.md

    - EC2 DescribeInstances
    - STS GetCallerIdentity
  * A MongoDB database
-   - I've attempted to deploy a Mongo container using Ansible - but the docker module was broken by its dependencies being made backwards-incompatible
+   - I've attempted to deploy a Mongo container using Ansible - but the docker module was broken by its dependencies being made backwards-incompatible.
+Will fix in a later iteration.
    - If a database exists (can be easily set up `docker run --name some-mongo -p 27017:27017 -d mongo`), the app can be pointed to it by exporting the `CM_DB_URI` and `CM_DB_NAME` variables.

 Script is compatible with Python3 but Ansible cannot deploy it using a Python 3 interpreter.
 Username `ubuntu` is hard-coded.